hidglobal/digitalpersona-access-management-api/docs/digitalpersona-authentication.md

 The DigitalPersona Authentication API is used to implement authentication of supported credentials in your web-based application.

-To view the digitalpersona-authentication GitHub Pages *documentation*, click the following link.
+To view the Authentication API documentation, click the following link.

 [Digitalpersona Authentication API documentation](https://hidglobal.github.io/digitalpersona-authentication/)